l1v3or3v1l/effective-octo-spoon/README.md

 wista_dl.py - download wista embedded video - check if it works and also automatically get video id from url's source

-wordsplash.sh - takes a text repeats it a number of times and copies it to clipboard - seperate each text by new line
+wordsplash.sh - takes a text repeats it a number of times and copies it to clipboard - add pattern for text